Manchester-based, Frost, a fintech startup has said that it plans to launch its new account product in the first half of 2021.

 Finding the best deals

-Frost is set to be the latest in a growing-line of fintech startups offering current accounts to consumers.
+Frost is set to be the latest in a growing-line of fintech startups offering accounts to consumers.
 With many differentiating themselves through their feature-sets and user experience design, Frost has identified price-comparisons as its focus.

-The current account and its app will use AI technology to automatically compare utility tariffs, alerting customers when a cheaper tariff is identified.
+The account and its app will use AI technology to automatically compare utility tariffs, alerting customers when a cheaper tariff is identified.

 Frost is currently self-funded, but the firm plans to raise funds when the product is closer to launch.